-Dry Hair and Scalp In The Winter
+Why You Have Dry Hair and Scalp In The Winter & How To Fix It

 In the winter months EVERYTHING is drier and feels a little more crisp.
 It’s likely that you’ve even had to bust out a humidifier after cranking the heat on in your home.
+Ultimately, the humidity levels in the air are down and things are starting to freeze.

 It can be easy to forget about moisturizing your hair when it’s cold outside.
 You aren’t using after-sun lotion, and you may not even be using heat tools to style it, so it’s common to ditch the leave-in conditioner for your hair as well.
 But that is NEVER a good idea.

-Our hair needs moisturized during ALLLL the seasons.
+Our hair needs moisturized during all of the seasons, especially during the wintertime.
 Whether we are coloring and using heat tools on it or not.

 ***Since I’m sharing the products that I love to use with you guys, this page includes affiliate links to these products.
 If you take action and purchase a product through clicking one of my links, I’ll make some commission money from it at no extra cost to you.
 This enables me to be able to continue giving you awesome hair tips, so thanks! ***